Skip to content

 • docker pull [image_name]

-• explanation: Downloads a Docker image from Docker Hub (or any specified registry) to your local system.
+• Explanation: Downloads a Docker image from Docker Hub (or any specified registry) to your local system.
 It%E2%80%99s the starting point for running containers.

 • docker run [image_name]

-• explanation: Runs a Docker container based on the specified image.
+• Explanation: Runs a Docker container based on the specified image.
 If the image isn't already downloaded, Docker will pull it first.

 • docker ps